Lucire

 And Mitsubishi is so confident of the ASX it offers its 10-year powertrain warranty.

 There are deficits, too.
 The cabin materials reflect where things were when the ASX was launched in 2010.
 Don’t expect as many soft-touch surfaces as you’ll find in something launched later.
 The two-litre engine is tuned to economy—Mitsubishi said as much in 2010, as it distinguished the ASX from the Outlander—so it’s not about having a fast pick-up.
-There’s also the issue of refinement, where the engine feels a harsh and there is cabin noise.
+There’s also the issue of refinement, where the engine feels harsh and there is cabin noise.
 The CVT could also be more refined.

 But then you come back to the ASX’s biggest drawcard: that price.